FOREX-Euro at 2-month low vs dollar on European growth concerns

 "I think everybody understands and appreciates that if there won't be any kind of a compromise, there will be some sort of a delay," BK Asset Management's Schlossberg said, referring to the U.S. fiscal cliff.

-President Barack Obama, fresh from his re-election victory over Republican candidate Mitt Romney, called on the U.S. Congress to meet with him next week to work out a compromise budget plan to avoid the "fiscal cliff."
+U.S. President Barack Obama, fresh from his re-election victory over Republican candidate Mitt Romney, called on the U.S. Congress to meet with him next week to work out a compromise budget plan to avoid the "fi s cal cliff."

-The dollar fell to a three-week low of 79.06 yen, before recovering to 79.48 yen, up slightly on the day.
+The dollar fell to a three-week low of 79.06 yen, before recovering to 7 9.42 yen, little changed on the day.

 Data showing U.S. consumer sentiment rising to its highest level in more than five years boosted stocks and Treasury yields, helping the dollar rebound against the yen.

-The Swedish crown weakened against the euro and the dollar as Sweden's industrial output took its largest fall in more than three years in September.
+The Swedish crown weakened against the euro and the dollar as industrial output saw its largest fall for more than three years.
 Analysts said this raised expectations of a rate cut in December.

 Feb 24 The following bids, mergers, acquisitions and disposals were reported by 2100 GMT on Friday: